Why Is My Car Insurance So Expensive?

 money icon

 How to save: The best way for young drivers to get cheap car insurance is to share a policy with an older family member.
-Doing so can reduce your overall insurance bill by 62%.
+Doing so can reduce your overall insurance bill considerably.

-If you aren't able to share a policy with a family member, State Farm typically has the cheapest rates among national companies for teens with their own car insurance policy.
+If you aren't able to share a policy with a family member, Farmers typically has the cheapest rates among national companies for teens with their own car insurance policies.

 Younger drivers can also qualify for good student discounts or take training courses to bring rates down even more.